 Many additional opportunities are provided by our Training Centre partner clubs further to the 5-day programme of activity.
 These include employment, volunteering, training and further education.

 The 2014 Training Centre Programme application process is now closed.
+For details of the programme, including delivery dates, please click here.

 Homeless FA Peer Mentors will be in attendance throughout the Training Centres.
 Their role is to encourage and support players by drawing on their experience of a Homeless FA Training Centre.
 These Peer Mentors have been selected and trained by the Homeless FA from outstanding participants in the 2012 and 2013 Training Centre/Team England programmes.
 Football club staff and Peer Mentors will select players for the England squad.